JGCRI/pygcam/pygcam/doc/runProject.md

 The element `<projects>` encloses one or more `<project>` elements and zero or more `<defaults>` elements.
 The `<projects>` element has no attributes.

-A `<project>` defines a set of variables, scenarios, and workflow steps, as described below.
+A `<project>` requires a 'name' attribute, and defines a set of variables, scenarios, and workflow steps, as described below.

 The element `<defaults>` sets default values for variables and workflow steps.
 This allows definitions to be shared across projects, reducing redundancy.
 Individual